isomerpages/moe-meridianpri/_communications/Resources For Parents/Resources For Parents.md

 <p align = "justify">At Meridian, we regularly share resources for parents and guardians with education news, resources and tips.</p>

-<h4>Building Resilience in Children and Supporting Them Through Transitions</h4><a href = "https://www.meridianpri.moe.edu.sg/communications/resources-for-parents/children-support/">Read more</a>
+<h4>1.
+Building Resilience in Children and Supporting Them Through Transitions</h4><a href = "https://www.meridianpri.moe.edu.sg/communications/resources-for-parents/children-support/">Read more</a>

-<h4>Cyber Wellness</h4>
+<h4>2.
+Cyber Wellness</h4>
 <a href = "https://www.meridianpri.moe.edu.sg/communications/resources-for-parents/cyber-wellness/">Read more</a>

+<h4>3.
+A Collection of Tips and Resources</h4>
+<a href = "https://www.meridianpri.moe.edu.sg/communications/resources-for-parents/a-collection-of-tips-and-resources/">Read more</a>

 #### Resources for Parents and Guardians